|

 Sometimes it’s more about the heart than the art.

-At IA, our Art Exploration Programs are designed to help disadvantaged young people discover a creative voice they didn’t realize they had; that they are made in the image of God with embedded beauty, potential and full of creative possibilities.
+At IA, our Art Exploration Programs are designed to help undererved young people discover a creative voice they didn’t realize they had; that they are made in the image of God with embedded beauty, potential and full of creative possibilities.
 Our desire is to see the students discover this awesome reality and then grow and create beautiful work.
 However, what occasionally happens is that instead of being excited about having a voice and the ability to project it, the students are struggling to cope with life and often paralyzed with a fear of failure.

 Some students find it hard to put pencil to paper, even if it means simply drawing a line.
 The fear of being a disappointment and their focus on their inabilities are often thickly and stubbornly rooted in their hearts and minds.